razvii22/bakery-wiki/index.md

 >This site is hosting {{site.html_pages | size}} [pages](pages.md) and {{site.posts | size}} [blog posts](assets/blog/)

+Head over to [TODO](wiki/TODO.md) for a list of things that need to be done.

 {% comment %} the pages index above is temporary, but a page with an index list of every page should be put somewhere, to be discussed. {% endcomment %}

 Welcome to the bakery, the *single* resource of information regarding the [baking boys](#nerds).